π’οΈ Database (JDBC) Connector

 Column Label Naming Requirements for Write Capabilities

 The following write capabilities are described in detail in Connector capabilities.
+See Templated Fields for how to reference Lumos-provided values in your SQL queries.

 Active Account